The Rise of this Pill

 If you’re wondering what some of them are, keep reading.

-The Next Best Thing to the “Limitless” Pill
+The Next Excellent Thing to this Pill

 The brain-boosting powers of stimulants like Ritalin and Adderall are well-documented, but they can’t be obtained without a doctor’s prescription, and they frankly aren’t safe to take without medical supervision.
 Ritalin is highly addictive if abused, and Adderall can cause paranoia, anxiety, and depression with long-term use.